semgrep/semgrep-docs/docs/semgrep-app/integrations.md

 Integrating with Slack allows Semgrep to send findings to a channel on your Slack workspace.

 To set it up, create an app within Slack and enable that app's **Incoming Webhooks** feature.
-By creating a webhook, you'll have a URL that serves as Semgrep's endpoint to your Slack workplace.
+By creating a webhook, you'll have a URL that serves as Semgrep's endpoint to your Slack workspace.
 Follow the guide below to create the app and webook, and integrate with Semgrep:

 1. Log in to your Slack account.
 Enter your login details in [Slack workspace](https://slack.com/workspace-signin).
-2. Create an app in your Slack workplace by following this link: [Slack apps](https://api.slack.com/apps?new_app=1).
+2. Create an app in your Slack workspace by following this link: [Slack apps](https://api.slack.com/apps?new_app=1).
 3. Select **From scratch** and fill in the fields for your app's name and workspace.
 ![Screenshot of a Slack form to fill out new app details](../img/slack-create-app-name.png)
 4. You will be redirected to your new app's settings page.
 Alternatively, you can find this page by viewing your apps [here](https://api.slack.com/apps) and selecting your integration app from the menu.